McConnell rejects mayors' demand for Senate action on gun bills, after shootings

-(Reuters) - Republican Senate leader Mitch McConnell said on Thursday he would not call the Senate back early to consider new gun legislation, rejecting a plea from more than 200 U.S. mayors, including two whose cities endured mass shootings last weekend.
+SIOUX CITY, Iowa (Reuters) - Republican Senate leader Mitch McConnell on Thursday rejected a plea from more than 200 mayors to call the Senate back early to consider new gun legislation, following two weekend mass shootings that left 31 people dead.

-In a letter to the senate majority leader and Democratic leader Chuck Schumer, the 214 mayors urged the Senate to vote on House approved legislation expanding background checks for guns sales without waiting for the end of summer recess.
-The letter was prompted by shootings in El Paso, Texas and Dayton, Ohio about 13 hours apart that killed 31 people and wounded dozens.
+The 214 mayors, including those of El Paso, Texas, and Dayton, Ohio, which were the scenes of the weekend massacres, in a letter to the Senate majority leader and Democratic leader Chuck Schumer urged the Senate to vote on legislation already approved by the House of Representatives expanding background checks for guns sales without waiting for the end of the Senate’s summer recess.

-“The tragic events in El Paso and Dayton this weekend are just the latest reminders that our nation can no longer wait for our federal government to take the actions necessary to prevent people who should not have access to firearms from being able to purchase them,” said the letter signed by members of the United States Conference of Mayors.
+“The tragic events in El Paso and Dayton this weekend are just the latest reminders that our nation can no longer wait for our federal government to take the actions necessary to prevent people who should not have access to firearms from being able to purchase them,” said members of the United States Conference of Mayors who signed the letter.

 McConnell said he has asked for bipartisan discussions on the matter, including possible restrictions on assault gun sales.